Short version

 Here's where your data lives and who can see it.

 Your photos, check-ins, and progress sync to a backend I run on Supabase so they survive a reinstall.
-I don't sell any of it, I don't share it with advertisers, and you can delete the whole lot anytime.
+I don't sell any of it, I don't share it with advertisers, and you can delete your data anytime.

 What I collect